Seren-Hughes/crystal-cave/README.md

 ![Game Page](assets/media/seren-hughes.github.io_crystal-cave_game.html.png)

 Below is a GIF of the game page in action, showing the crystals glowing and the player playing back the correct sequence.
-All crystals glow when correct before the next level starts.
+All crystals glow when the player enters the correct sequence, before the next level starts.

 <img src="assets/media/echoes-gameplay.gif" alt="Game Page in Action" width="400">